 As humans naturally go, it is difficult to "judge" the "sound" of a drive but, at least mechanically, the CDP-R1 drive was and still is one of the best, like all the integrated players which used the same base, whether Sony's own or the various players/drives from Accuphase.

-Reliabilty-wise, only the old Philips CDM1 through CDM-4MD can claim a longer lifetime.
-But my own CDP-R1 still runs on its original 1987 laser : that's twenty-three years of service !
-High-end like that they don't make anymore.
+Reliabilty-wise, only the Philips CDM CDM1 can claim a longer lifetime.
+But my own CDP-R1 still runs on its original 1987 laser : that's twenty-seven years of service !
+High-end like that they don't make anymore (and never will again).

 The production run is unknown but there must have been about 1500 combos (CDP + DAS-R1) made.